Neapolitan Mastiff

 How much grooming do they need?

-Their short coat is easy to maintain, but their facial folds require daily cleaning to prevent skin infections.
+Their short coat is easy to maintain, but their skin folds must be cleaned regularly to prevent infections.

 View Official FCI Standard